mistahuman/portfolio-davidesigillo/README.md

-# Personal Portfolio
+# Portfolio Davide Sigillo

 A clean and modern portfolio website built with [Astro](https://astro.build/), based on the official **Astro Portfolio Starter Template**.
-This project was customized and adapted to better reflect the style and content of the person it represents.
+This project was customized and adapted to better reflect the style and content of the person it represents (my bro).

 ## 🚀 Live Demo